Azure/mygreeterv3-demo/README.md

   - [Dockerfile](server/Dockerfile_workspace): Its build context (input directory) is mygreeterv3.
 The go.work file, the api directory, and the server directory are all used.
 The version of the api module defined in go.mod is ignored.
 The latest code in the api directory is used.
 - make push-image
   - Push the image to the ACR which is a shared resource.
+- make push-demoserver-image
+  - Push the demoserver image to the ACR which is a shared resource.
 - make upgrade or make install
   - Connect to the AKS cluster (a shared resource) and deploy the services to the cluster.
   - Connect resources with code.
 One example is the managed identity created as service resources.
 After creating the managed identity, the identity's client ID needs to be passed into k8s service account.
 Through this client ID, AKS workload identity can let the code/service account assume the identity of the managed identity.